vmware-tanzu/tanzu-framework/docs/cli/commands/tanzu_cluster_create.md

   -d, --dry-run       Does not create cluster, but show the deployment YAML instead -f, --file string   Configuration file from which to create a cluster -h, --help          help for create
-      --tkr string    TanzuKubernetesRelease(TKR) to be used for creating the workload cluster
+      --tkr string    TanzuKubernetesRelease(TKr) to be used for creating the workload cluster
 ```

 ### Options inherited from parent commands